 Outside of Santa Cruz, there is a series of trails I like to link together to make my perfect six-to-seven hour ride.
 It has everything that I love; fast and flowy singletrack, nasty steep chutes, rocky sections, awkward wiggles through tight trees, rhythm/jump lines, and some well worn, flat-out braking-bump-riddled freeway trails.

-I love travelling with my bike and riding new trails, but my best days ever have been close to home.
+I love traveling with my bike and riding new trails, but my best days ever have been close to home.

-With the favourite people category, I hate to name names because I don’t want to leave anyone out – but my wife Katie is top of the list.
-Katie shreds, she’s easy-on-the-eyes and she’s truly my favourite ride buddy.
+With the favorite people category, I hate to name names because I don’t want to leave anyone out – but my wife Katie is top of the list.
+Katie shreds, she’s easy-on-the-eyes and she’s truly my favorite ride buddy.

 In addition, Todd Ingermanson (Black Cat Bicycles) because he’ll be talking shit and laughing all day, Allan Cooke (Santa Cruz) for a lot of laughs and a mind-blowing showcase of talent on two wheels (remember when he won X-Games?), and Jason First, trail boss of Sedona, AZ.
 It’s been a long time but Mark Weir used to be a good riding buddy and always a lot of fun.
 Caleb Smith (of Spoke Mag in NZ) is good for a laugh too, and Olivier Guincentre is probably the most entertaining guy I’ve seen on a bike – he was top world cup downhiller in the 90s and he’s still fearless.